Why now?

 In the ‘70s, major productions like The Exorcist, Carrie, and The Amityville Horror (which was based on a real life incident) were big hits.
 With Stephen King, the genre exploded, culminating in blockbusters like The Sixth Sense, Sleepy Hollow, Insidious (a franchise), and The Others.
 In 2015, both The Witch, a period fantasy incorporating horror, and Crimson Peak, a supernatural gothic romance, did well.
 As have more recent TV supernatural comedies (Ghosts, Shining Vale, Blithe Spirits), and Netflix’s The Conjuring.
 Now Disney is investing heavily in Haunted Mansion, a supernatural horror comedy based on a theme park attraction.

-After all of these, audiences should be primed for something more historical yet still with a mystical focus.
+After all of these, audiences should be primed for a film that is based on real facts, and yet still with a spiritual and mystical bent.